Ben-Yan-Bin/CarND-MPC-Project/README.md

 ## The Model
 The model used is a kinematic bicycle model instead of dynamical model.
 So the model does not consider inertia, tires, friction.. etc.
+So the model includes the parameters below as discussed in the class, x, y, psi, v, cte, epsi.
    *  // x_[t+1] = x[t] + v[t] * cos(psi[t]) * dt
    *  // y_[t+1] = y[t] + v[t] * sin(psi[t]) * dt
    *  // psi_[t+1] = psi[t] + v[t] / Lf * delta[t] * dt